apple/coremltools/docs/NeuralNetworkGuide.md

   * [Inspecting model for debugging](#Inspecting-model-for-debugging)
   * [Miscellaneous Examples](#Miscellaneous-examples)

-## Keras.io Converter
+## Keras.io Converter (TF 1.x backend)

-Models created via the [Keras.io API](https://keras.io) and saved in the `.h5` format can be converted to Core ML.
+Models created via the [Keras.io API](https://keras.io), with Tensorflow 1.x backend, and saved in the `.h5` format can be converted to Core ML.

 The coremltools Keras converter supports Keras versions 2.2+.
 (Versions below 2.2, up to 1.2.2 are supported, however they are no longer